open-contracting/standard-development-handbook/docs/meta/style_guide.rst

 -  "tenderer" for the submitter of a bid
 -  "potential supplier" for a potential participant in a contracting process
 -  "unsuccessful tenderer" not "unsuccessful bidder"

-For processes:

--  "contracting (or planning) process", unless the sentence relates to only one or the other
--  "(contracting or planning) process", if the sentence relates to a scope of uniqueness
--  "planning process" not "planning stage"
--  Never refer to an "OCDS process", "OCDS contracting process" or "OCDS planning process". "contracting process" and "planning process" refer to real-world processes, never to their OCDS representation.
-In OCDS, there are only releases and records.

 For procurement concepts: